What Are the Pros and Cons of Credit Cards?

 4. High Interest Rate

-If you do not pay your bills by the billing due date, interest will be charged on the amount carried forward.
+If you do not pay your bills by the due date, interest will be charged on the amount carried forward.
 This interest builds up over time when purchases are made after the interest-free period.

 5. Credit Card Fraud